aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 # gRPC Kafka Proxy

-The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to consume and produce messages from Kafka topics.
+The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to produce and consume messages via Kafka topics.

 A service method's request and response messages are routed on and off of Kafka.
 Zilla can be the server delivering messages to a Kafka topic or fanout messages from a topic to running gRPC services.
 Additionally, Zilla can sit on the critical path between a gRPC client and server.
 They can communicate as if they are talking to each other, with Zilla proxying the messages through Kafka.